 one New York Times bestselling author Lorenzo Carcaterra's highly

-successful career spans more than twenty years of writing for the
+successful career spans more than thirty years of writing for the

 diverse fields of fiction, non-fiction, television, and film.